Ohio passes Down syndrome abortion ban

-Pro-life advocates are applauding the Ohio legislature’s passage of a bill to ban abortions of babies diagnosed with Down syndrome.
-They expect a signature from Gov. John Kasich within the next week or so.
+Pro-life advocates are applauding an Ohio bill to ban abortions of babies diagnosed with Down syndrome.
+Gov. John Kasich signed the legislation into law Dec.
+22.

-Last month, the state House passed the bill 64-31, and the Senate passed it 20-12 last week.
-The legislation prohibits abortions “because an unborn child has or may have Down syndrome.”
+Last month, the state House passed the bill 64-31, and the Senate passed it 20-12 in mid-December.
+The new law prohibits abortions “because an unborn child has or may have Down syndrome.”
 Abortionists who violate the law would face a fourth-degree felony charge, but their patients would not face prosecution.

-The National Right to Life Committee’s Ingrid Duran said her organization “commends the hard work of pro-life leaders in Ohio for passing a bill that protects the most vulnerable little humans in the womb.”
+The National Right to Life Committee’s Ingrid Duran told WORLD News her organization “commends the hard work of pro-life leaders in Ohio for passing a bill that protects the most vulnerable little humans in the womb.”
 She added, “People with Down syndrome, or any other genetic anomaly, should never be discriminated against.
 These babies always deserve protection, and families deserve a better option than abortion.”

-Given Kasich’s track record, pro-lifers expect his signature within the 10-day period before the bill automatically becomes law.
+Given Kasich’s track record, pro-lifers expected his signature within the 10-day period before the bill automatically becomes law.

-The bill would mark Kasich’s 20th pro-life law during his six years in office, including the 20-week abortion ban he signed last December.
+The bill marked Kasich’s 20th pro-life law during his six years in office, including the 20-week abortion ban he signed last December.

 Two other states have passed Down syndrome abortion bans with mixed results: North Dakota’s 2013 law still stands, while a federal judge blocked Indiana’s 2016 ban in September.
 Indiana Attorney General Curtis Hill announced since then he plans to appeal the injunction.

-Note: (EDITOR’S NOTE – BR staff contributed to this report.)